- Post by: Virginia de la Cruz

 New US and/or CA SMS Aggregation Services for SFMC

-If you own or have access to a United States and/or Canada SMS Short Code, you probably received a notification this week to explain that Salesforce Marketing Cloud will be moving their US and CA 3rd party SMS aggregation services from a legacy SMS aggregator partner to their current Tier 1 aggregator partner.
+If you own or have access to a United States and/or Canada SMS Short Code, you probably received a notification to explain that Salesforce Marketing Cloud will be moving their US and CA 3rd party SMS aggregation services from a legacy SMS aggregator partner to their current Tier 1 aggregator partner.

 What is an SMS aggregator?

 Salesforce is supported by a select group of aggregators globally which allow their customers to deliver SMS campaigns to their pre-determined contacts.
 An SMS aggregator acts as the technical bridge between the Salesforce messaging platform, MobileConnect, and the carrier networks around the world.

 In order to send a message to a customer you need to have connection to each of the mobile carriers in the country/market you are messaging.

 In any market there can be a myriad of carriers and trying to set up and manage a platform integration for each is not a scalable option.
 That job is left to the aggregator that works to abstract Salesforce from this technical complexity.
 The aggregator also provides the commercial terms of service for A2P SMS traffic – SMS rates, code lease, set up fees, etc. – as well as consulting and local market expertise.